BilalSabugar/NumberGame/README.md

-Here is a clean, honest README that doesn’t oversell a tiny script, but still shows growth and professionalism.

----

 # 🎯 Guess The Digit – My First Python Game

 This is a very small terminal game I wrote as a kid when I was first learning Python.